greg-js/arch-wiki-md-repo/wiki/_content/english/Frequently asked questions.md

 ### Pacman needs a library so other applications can easily access package information

-Since version 3.0.0, pacman has been the front-end to libalpm, the "Arch Linux Package Management" library.
-This library allows alternative front-ends to be written (for instance, a GUI front-end).
+Pacman is a front-end to [libalpm](https://www.archlinux.org/pacman/libalpm.3.html)—the "Arch Linux Package Management" library—which allows alternative front-ends, like a GUI front-end, to be written.

 ### Pacman needs feature X!